ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 Here, the value of `d` hasn't changed.
 It's still `21`, as defined in the first expression.
 The second expression binds `d` locally, inside `d * 2`, not globally.

-In summary, any name/value pair in a local expression that has the same name as a binding in the global definition *shadows* that global definition.
-In other words, the binding inside the local scope temporarily hides the variable from the surrounding scope, making it inaccessible, but does not affect it in any way.
-In other words, it doesn't change the global definition.
+In summary, any name-value pair in a local expression that has the same name as a binding in the global definition *shadows* that global definition.
+In other words, the binding inside the local scope temporarily hides the variable from the surrounding scope, making it inaccessible, but it doesn't change the global definition.

 ## Function as Values

 As already stated, in OCaml, function are values.
 The this the key concept of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 In this context, it is also possible to say that OCaml has [first-class](https://en.wikipedia.org/wiki/First-class_function) functions or that functions are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).

-For now, let's put aside those definitions and instead start playing with them.
+For now, let's put aside those definitions and instead start playing with functions.
 Their meaning will arise from experience.
 Once things make sense, using these terms is just a means to interact with the community.

-This is a big take away.
+This is a big takeaway.
 We believe functional programming (_ergo_ OCaml) is best understood by practising it rather than reading about it.
 Just like skateboarding, cooking, or woodworking.
 Learning by doing is not only possible, it is usually the easiest and the best way to start.
 Because in the end, the goal is not to be able to give the correct definition of abstract terms but to write OCaml code.

 ## Calling Functions